Learn R: Best Courses, Books, and Resources for Learning R

 - Audience: Beginners

-Coming to us from Harvard via edX, this course will teach you how to wrangle, analyze, and visualize data in R in just a few hours a week.
+Coming to us from Harvard via edX, this r programming course will teach you how to wrangle, analyze, and visualize data in R in just a few hours a week.
 The course is free, but you can pay to get graded homework and a certificate of completion.

 - Cost: Free